darwinai/covidnet_ui/README.md

 ```

 #### Example: Incorporating Multiple Models
 The app supports the user to choose from multiple models.
-For testing purposes of the UI functionality, mocked models that give 2 and 4 are retrievable from the pl-covidnet and pl-ct-covidnet repository on separate branches:
+For testing purposes of the UI functionality, mocked models that give 2 and 4 are retrievable from the "extra" directory under src/api/models:

 ```
+1. Unzip the plug-ins, and follow the above directions for adding the necessary models into pl-covidnet-2 (use the same instructions as pl-covidnet) and pl-ct-covidnet-4 (use same instructions as pl-ct-covidnet)
-1. After downloading both mocked plug-ins and installing the assiocated models, build the docker images
+2. Build the docker images
-2. Run upload scripts for these two plug-ins:
+3. Run upload scripts for these two plug-ins:
-    2a. http -a cubeadmin:cubeadmin1234 -f POST http://localhost:8010/api/v1/plugins/ dock_image=local/{NAME OF PLUG-IN} \
+    3a. http -a cubeadmin:cubeadmin1234 -f POST http://localhost:8010/api/v1/plugins/ dock_image=local/{NAME OF PLUG-IN} \
         descriptor_file@jsonRepresentations/covidnet.json public_repo=https://github.com/FNNDSC/pl-simplefsapp name={NAME OF PLUG-IN}
-    2b. http -a cubeadmin:cubeadmin1234 -f POST http://localhost:8010/api/v1/plugins/ dock_image=local/{NAME OF PLUG-IN} \
+    3b. http -a cubeadmin:cubeadmin1234 -f POST http://localhost:8010/api/v1/plugins/ dock_image=local/{NAME OF PLUG-IN} \
         descriptor_file@jsonRepresentations/ct_covidnet.json public_repo=https://github.com/FNNDSC/pl-simplefsapp name={NAME OF PLUG-IN}
-3. Register the plug-ins via http://localhost:8000/chris-admin/plugins/plugin/
+4. Register the plug-ins via http://localhost:8000/chris-admin/plugins/plugin/
-4. In the app.config.tsx file, add the correct entries into the Xray and CT Models section, where the key can be anything (which will be displayed to user on front-end), and the value is the plug-in name from 2a and 2b
+5. In the app.config.tsx file, add the correct entries into the Xray and CT Models section, where the key can be anything (which will be displayed to user on front-end), and the value is the plug-in name from 3a and 3b
-5. Now, the front-end will present the user the added models to select from (in the drop-down menu), when creating an analysis
+6. Now, the front-end will present the user the added models to select from (in the drop-down menu), when creating an analysis
-    5a.
+    7a.
 The mocked pl-covidnet and pl-ct-covidnet models should be displayed on the drop-down and able to be selected by the user
-    5b.
+    7b.
 After creating the analysis, the results will be shown on the dashboard, where there will now be 2 or 4 classifications displayed for the scan now
 ```